MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. In the Azure portal, navigate back to the Management group and and select **az104-02-mg1**.
 The activity log provides insight into subscription-level events.

-1. Select **Activity Log > Quick Insight** > **Role assignment**.
-The activity log can be filtered for specific operations and review the activites for role assignments. .
+1. Select **Activity Log**  from the left navigation pane and click on **Quick Insights** from the list that appears and select **Role assignment**.
+The activity log can be filtered for specific operations and review the activites for role assignments.

     ![image](./media/l2-image61.png)